Al-Ghariyah al-Gharbiyah: Economy

 Like other towns in the Hauran plain, al-Ghariyah al-Gharbiyah is known for the diversity and density of their crops with the increase in the cultivation of olive.
 A large number of al-Ghariyah al-Gharbiyah people are expatriates living in many Arab countries, especially the Persian Gulf states.

 Mosques

-The entire population is Muslim.
+The entire population is Sunni Muslim.
 There are six mosques in the town: Great Mosque (East District), Northern Mosque (Omar Bin al Khattab Mosque, under construction, which was halted because of the 2011 Syrian protests), East Mosque, the Western Mosque, Southern Mosque, and a mosque next to Wadi al-Dahab.

 Services

 The town has basic services such as water, electricity and gas, but does not have many official facilities, only a municipal clinic to treat patients free of charge and give vaccines to children.
 The town has many medical clinics and pharmacies in which all types of drugs are available cheaply.